-Get the information you need to start and plan your business.
-Library to Business gives you free access to valuable research and databases with information about competitors, market trends and more.
-Attend an event to connect with experts and tools, or talk to a business librarian.
+Get the information you need to plan and start your business.
+Our Library to Business program gives you free access to valuable research and databases that provide information about competitors, customers, market trends and more.
+Attend an event to connect with experts, learn about tools or meet with a business librarian.

 Connect with Experts